hacksterous/mpapbf/README.md

 can be discarded.

 ### MPAP usage
-The number format is defined in [MPAP] (https://github.com/hacksterous/mpap).
+The number format is defined in [MPAP](https://github.com/hacksterous/mpap).
 It's not necessary to use MPAP for availing arbitrary precision functions provided by MPBF/libbf, but it helps as a numerical representation of floating point numbers instead of strings.